zannallan/confectionery-website-prototype/README.md

 ## Hand in

 Drop this folder into your Markbot application.
 Make sure to fix all the errors.
-And submit for grades using Markbot.
+And submit for grading using Markbot.

-**When you submit, Markbot will give you `1` or `F`—that’s just so you know that it was handed in.** You’ll still have to write a *Request for Grade* and the teacher will still be grading it personally.
+**When you submit to Progressinator, you’ll see a grey checkmark that shows the project was handed in.** You’ll still have to write a *Request for Grade* and the teacher will still be grading it personally.